 SOCIAL MEDIA ADVERTISING – THE IMPORTANCE OF TARGETING – If you’re reading this, you already know…when advertising on social media, there are many audience targeting options made available to us thanks to “Big Data” a.k.a. marketing’s best friend.
-If you don’t already know, I apologize…you should consider getting out of the yellow pages.
 While all of this incredible targeting data makes our jobs as marketers, business owners, and creepy stalkers easier and more precise, there can be an ugly side to it as well.
 Targeting your social media ads too specifically can have a detrimental effect on an otherwise solid social media ad campaign.
 Here are a few of the basics and what to watch out for!

-Besides the obvious profile information, post history, cookies, page likes, etc., Facebook gets very specific user information from third-party data handlers like Acxiom and Datalogix.
-The reality is that while all users can opt out of 99% of this data tracking, most are not even aware information is being gathered or they don’t care to change their preferences.
-What the volumes of demographic, interest, behavioral, gender, age, (the list goes on) information gives us the ability to do is make sure that only our target buyers see our ads rather than all 1.23 billion Facebook users.
-This allows advertisers to adjust not just reach and frequency and measure impressions…but also see all of those measurements in relation to who is most likely to actually buy that product.
+Besides the obvious profile information, post history, cookies, page likes, etc., Facebook gets very specific user information from third-party data handlers.
+The reality is that while all users can opt-out of 99% of this data tracking, most are not even aware information is being gathered or they don’t care to change their preferences.
+Demographic information, such as interest, behavioral, gender, age, etc., gives us the ability to make sure that only our target buyers see our ads rather than all 1.23 billion Facebook users.
+This allows advertisers to adjust reach and frequency and to measure impressions.
+Most importantly marketers can now see all of those measurements in relation to who is most likely to buy that product.

 How do I target my social media ads?